-Includes bibliographic records covering essential areas related to social gerontology, including the psychology of aging, elder abuse, society and the elderly, and other key areas.
-The index contains 70,000 records, with coverage back to 1990.
+Includes bibliographic records covering essential areas related to social gerontology, including the psychology of aging, elder abuse, society and the elderly, and other key areas of relevance to the discipline.
+The index contains 70,000 records, which are carefully selected from the most important sources within the discipline, such as: Journals of Gerontology Series, American Journal of Geriatric Psychiatry, Experimental Gerontology, etc. EBSCO has digitized the full archive of this index, bringing coverage back to 1990.

 Produced by the American Association of Retired Persons (AARP), AgeLine provides bibliographic coverage of social gerontology, i.e. the study of aging in psychological, health-related, social, and economic contexts.
 Also covered are the delivery of health care to the older population and its associated costs and policies, and consumer, employment, and public policy issues.
 Of interest to researchers, health professionals, service planners, policymakers, employers, older adults and their families, and consumer advocates.

 - Data Planet Statistical Ready Reference

 Provides access to statistical data produced by U.S. government agencies, states, private organizations, and major international organizations.